sirwes4062/alx-system_engineering-devops/README.md

-# shell i/0 Redirection and FIltering
+# Shell I/0 Redirection and FIltering
 0. Hello World- > Write a script that prints “Hello, World”, followed by a new line to the standard output.